|Image from Andalou Naturals|

 2. Andalou Naturals Pumpkin Honey Glycolic Mask

 I bought this about a month ago in hopes of reducing my acne scars, preventing new acne from forming and to help my skin look younger by increasing skin cell turnover and collagen production.
 I almost bought Juice Beauty's sensitive green apple peel, but since it's over twice the price of this product is gentler to start with and Andalou Naturals Pumpkin Honey Glycolic Masks also has plant stem cells, in addition to the glycolic acid, I'm sold!
-We do however have Juice Beauty's full strength green apple peel in our Amazon store.
-I would suggest it if you want more dramatic results because it has a stronger amount of glycolic acid (12%). we also have Andalou Naturals Pumpkin Honey Glycolic Mask in our Amazon store.
+We do however have Juice Beauty's full strength green apple peel in on Amazon.
+I would suggest it if you want more dramatic results because it has a stronger amount of glycolic acid (12%).

 I was wondering just how much glycolic acid is in this so I emailed Andalou Naturals to ask them about this and here is there response,